trohit/ik/systemdesign/backend/COMPONENTS/MESSAGEQ.md

 - Can persist msgs if consumer is dead
 - Both consumer and producer dont need to be alive at the same time
 - Allow lock free data structures by consumers in some cases (say tinyurl allocations can be done without the shortcode allocation service needing to lock its data structures)
+- All Msg qs use two common ways to handle messages: Queuing and Publish-Subscribe
+- All Msg qs expect Consumer to either Push(MQTT Mosquitto/ HiveMQ) or Pull(Kafka)

 # Usecases
 - To send notifications to a consumer who may be offline (say new tweets / msgs / nearby friends / mails) whenever user comes online.